 I am still thinking about the place of morality in social systems theory.
 I am interested in how the concept of morality changes as society moves from centralization and stratification to functional differentiation.
 For instance, in the economy, morality doesn’t register at all.
-Prices have information value, but not morality.
+Prices have information value only.
 In the health (or medical) system, signs of illness have information value, but not morality, and so on.

 As society becomes more functionally differentiated we seem to move from a semantics of morality to semantics of ethics.
 One difference seems to be that morality is a global concept; it refers to one’s character as a whole, whereas ethics seems more restricted to certain areas of life.
 For instance, one can be called an unethical business person or a unethical scientist without morality coming into play.
 Morality is also often associated with sex, while it sounds odd to talk about sexual ethics, even though it is discussed.
 Organizations also have ethical guidelines, but not moral guidelines, that members are expected to follow.
 For example, the America Medical Association has a Code of Medical Ethics.
 And guilds in 13th century Florence had codes of ethics.